EthanLiang99/EvLight/README.md

 ## News :loudspeaker:

 - **2024.04.06**: We plan to release our dataset and code no later than July.
+- **2024.06.15**: Our dataset and synthetic event dataset of SDSD are released :)

 ## TODO list :pushpin:
 - ~The release of synthetic event dataset of SDSD~ <br>
-- The release of our collected SDE dataset <br>
+- ~The release of our collected SDE dataset~ <br>
 - The release of our code

 ## SDE dataset :file_folder:
 SED dataset contains 91 image+event paired sequences (43 indoor sequences and 48 outdoor sequences) captured with a DAVIS346 event camera which outputs RGB images and events with the resolution of 346*260.
 For all collected sequences, 76 sequences are randomly selected for training, and 15 sequences are for testing.

-You can download the aglined dataset for experiments using the following link: baidu pan (uploading) and Onedrive (uploading).
+You can download the aglined dataset for experiments using the following link: [baidu pan](https://pan.baidu.com/s/1ad56IgSmCwDhorhwAwFlog?pwd=w7qe) (pwd: w7qe) and [Onedrive](https://hkustgz-my.sharepoint.com/:f:/g/personal/gliang041_connect_hkust-gz_edu_cn/Ep_8Acz6cd1GjwtmEjAG0w8BkQsBWDjyHf9_56XSLTNLSw).

 *To reduce the size of files, we remove the split normal-light event streams and the whole normal-light event streams.
 If you need this additional data, pls send an email to us with your motivation and affiliation.*